Γ

 • Integration into holistic treatment concepts

-At a time when more and more people are looking for natural alternatives to synthetic painkillers, comfrey ointment is experiencing a renaissance.
+At a time when more and more people are looking for natural alternatives to synthetic pain relievers, comfrey ointment is experiencing a renaissance.
 But what makes this unassuming plant so special?
-And how can you make your own high-quality organic ointment in 2025 that is both effective and environmentally friendly?
+And how can you create your own high-quality organic ointment in 2025 that is both effective and environmentally friendly?

-Comfrey ointment is a traditional home remedy made from the root or leaves of the common comfrey (Symphytum officinale), which is rich in healing allantoin and anti-inflammatory rosmarinic acid.
-The ointment has been proven to help with bruises, sprains, strains, acute back pain, and osteoarthritis-related complaints.
-To make an organic comfrey ointment 2025, you will need dried comfrey root, organic carrier oil (olive oil or sunflower oil), beeswax, and optionally other healing plant extracts.
-Important: Use only externally on intact skin and ensure that you use pyrrolizidine alkaloid-reduced (PA-free) extracts.
+Comfrey ointment is a traditional home remedy made from the root or leaves of common comfrey (Symphytum officinale), rich in healing allantoin and anti-inflammatory rosmarinic acid.
+The ointment has been proven to help with bruises, sprains, strains, acute back pain, and arthritis-related complaints.
+To make an organic comfrey ointment in 2025, you will need dried comfrey root, organic carrier oil (olive oil or sunflower oil), beeswax, and optionally other healing plant extracts.
+Important: Apply externally only to intact skin and use pyrrolizidine alkaloid-reduced (PA-free) extracts.

 What is comfrey and why is it so effective?

-Common comfrey (Symphytum officinale) belongs to the Boraginaceae family and has been valued as a medicinal plant for over 2,000 years.
-The name "comfrey" is derived from the Old High German "beinwella," meaning "bone healer."
-This name is no coincidence, as the plant contains a unique combination of bioactive compounds that can accelerate healing processes.
+Common comfrey (Symphytum officinale) belongs to the Boraginaceae family and has been valued as a medicinal plant for over 2000 years.
+The name "Beinwell" (German for comfrey) derives from Old High German "beinwella" – meaning "bone healer."
+This designation is no coincidence, as the plant contains a unique combination of bioactive compounds that can accelerate healing processes.

 The most important active ingredients in comfrey:

-Based on our experience at H4H Naturals and current scientific findings, allantoin is particularly noteworthy.
-This compound stimulates the proliferation of fibroblasts—the cells responsible for collagen production and connective tissue repair.
-This is why comfrey ointment is so effective for sports injuries and joint pain.
+Based on our experience at H4H Naturals and current scientific knowledge, allantoin is particularly noteworthy.
+This compound stimulates the proliferation of fibroblasts – the cells responsible for collagen formation and connective tissue repair.
+This is why comfrey ointment is so effective for sports injuries and joint complaints.

-This is often confusing, but science provides a clear answer: In randomized clinical trials, comfrey root extracts show the most potent effects on pain and inflammation.
+Confusion often arises here, but science provides a clear answer: Comfrey root extracts show the strongest effects on pain and inflammation in randomized clinical trials.
 The root contains higher concentrations of allantoin and other active compounds than the leaves.

 • Highest allantoin content (up to 4.7%)